How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: The 2-asset HANK model

 while for non-adjusters, the constraint will be of the form

-Both budget constraint are already written in real terms. $q_t$ denotes the time $t$ price of capital goods, $T_{it}$ a transfer from the government, $r_t^k$ the real net return of capital goods and $r_t^a(a_{it})$ the real return on bonds $a_{it}$.
+since they maintain their illiquid holdings $k_{it+1}=k_{it}$.
+Both budget constraints are already written in real terms. $q_t$ denotes the time-$t$ price of capital goods, $T_{it}$ a transfer from the government, $r_t^k$ the real net return of capital goods and $ R_t^a (a_{it})$ the real gross return on liquid assets $a_{it}$.
 The latter depends on $a_{it}$ due to the presence of a borrowing penalty.
 In particular, we have

-where $r_t^l$ is the real return on liquid savings, which will depend on the nominal central bank rate $r_t^R$ and inflation $\pi_t=\frac{P_t}{P_{t-1}}$ as specified below. $\Bar{R}$ is a real borrowing penalty.\footnote{My specification for the borrowing wedge implies that every unit of debt held by a household incurs a real resource cost of $\Bar{R}$, e.g. due to costly monitoring.} Finally, $y_{it}$ represents a household's post-tax labor- or profit income which is given by
+where $R_t^l$ is the real return on liquid savings, which will depend on the nominal central bank rate $R_t^R$ and inflation $\pi_t=\frac{P_t}{P_{t-1}}$ as specified below. $\Bar{R}$ is a real borrowing penalty.\footnote{My specification for the borrowing wedge implies that every unit of debt held by a household incurs a real resource cost of $\Bar{R}$, e.g. due to costly monitoring.} Finally, $y_{it}$ represents a household's post-tax labor- or profit income which is given by

-Labor income is subject to an affine tax schedule in the veins of \cite{benabou2002} for which the parameters $\tau^w$ and $\tau^p$ determine the level and degree of progressivity, respectively.
+$\Pi_t$ denotes the aggregate amount of firm profits in the economy.
+Labor income is subject to an isoelastic tax schedule in the vein of \cite{benabou2002} for which the parameters $\tau^w$ and $\tau^p$ determine the level and degree of progressivity, respectively.
 Similarly, $\tau^\Xi$ is the tax rate on entrepreneurs' profit income.
-Both level parameters may be adjusted by the government over time and thus have time subscript.\\ Letting $\Gamma_t$ denote a set containing the economy's \emph{aggregate} state at period $t$, we are now ready to state the Bellman equation corresponding to the households' dynamic utility maximization problem, which are
+Both level parameters may be adjusted by the government over time and thus have a time subscript.